gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 - Starting with `gatsby` says, ‘hey, we want to use the gatsby-cli tool!’
 - `new` is a gatsby command to create a new Gatsby project.
 - Here, `hello-world` is an arbitrary title — you could pick anything.
 The CLI tool will place the code for your new site in a new folder called “hello-world”.
-- Lastly, the Github URL specified points to a code repository that holds the starter code you want to use.
-If you aren't familiar yet with git and Github, you can [learn more here](https://try.github.io/).
+- Lastly, the GitHub URL specified points to a code repository that holds the starter code you want to use.
+If you aren't familiar yet with git and GitHub, you can [learn more here](https://try.github.io/).

 ```bash
 cd hello-world